PLANNING FOR MINOR CHILDREN

 At a minimum, we include provisions in our planning that have the money and property for children held by a trusted person that you, the parent, has nominated until your child reaches an age you have determined.
 You as the parents are not only able to specify the person who manages these funds, but also you can also provide guidelines and direction for how the funds are used for children.

 ATTEND AN ESTATE PLANNING WORKSHOP

 Learn more about estate planning and our team at one of our complimentary Estate Planning Educational Talks.
 Seating is limited and childcare is available.
 Learn more by clicking HERE.

-Attendees are also invited to schedule a complimentary hour with one of our estate planning attorneys who will guide them on the best strategies for their estate plan.
-Please contact us at 470-645-1194 or schedule by clicking HERE.
+Also you can schedule a 1 hour consultation with our expert estate planning attorney who will guide them on the best strategies for their estate plan.
+Please contact us at 770-285-0033 or schedule by clicking HERE.